 - Tap Settings, then WiFi

-- Select the blue arrow next to your currently connected Wi-Fi network
+- Tap your WiFi network name or the blue “i” or arrow next to your currently connected WiFi network

 - Choose “Renew Lease”